jcsteh/osara/readme.md

 1. Move to the track or item you want to start with.
 2. Optionally, select some other contiguous tracks or items.
-3. Press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current track/item) to switch to noncontiguous selection.
+3. Press Shift+Space (OSARA: Enable noncontiguous selection/toggle selection of current track/item) to switch to noncontiguous selection.
-4. Move through tracks/items leaving other tracks/items selected; e.g. using shift+downArrow and shift+upArrow to move through tracks.
+4. Move through tracks/items leaving other tracks/items selected; e.g. using Shift+DownArrow and Shift+UpArrow to move through tracks.
- These tracks/items will not be selected, but any previously selected tracks/items will remain selected.
+ These tracks/items will not be selected automatically as you move over them, but any previously selected tracks/items will remain selected.
-5. When you reach a track/item you want to select, press shift+space (OSARA: Enable noncontiguous selection/toggle selection of current track/item).
+5. When you reach a track/item you want to select, press Shift+Space (OSARA: Enable noncontiguous selection/toggle selection of current track/item).
  You can also use this if you want to unselect a previously selected track/item.

 Selection will revert to contiguous selection the next time you move to a track/item without leaving other tracks/items selected.

 If you want to select noncontiguous items on several different tracks, the procedure is exactly the same.
-However, it's important to remember that you must move between tracks without affecting the selection; i.e. using shift+downArrow and shift+upArrow.
+However, it's important to remember that you must move between tracks without affecting the selection; i.e. using Shift+DownArrow and Shift+UpArrow.
 Otherwise, selection will revert to contiguous selection.

 ### Accessing Controls for Sends/Receives/Outputs in the Track I/O Window
 In the Track I/O window, there are various controls for each send, receive or hardware output.
-Unfortunately, these controls cannot be reached with the tab key and it is tedious at best to access these with screen reader review functions.
+Unfortunately, these controls cannot be reached with the Tab key and it is tedious at best to access these with screen reader review functions.

 When you tab to the Delete button for a send/receive/output, the name of the send/receive/output will first be reported.
-You can then press the Applications key or shift+f10 to access a menu of additional options.
+You can then press the Applications key or Shift+F10 to access a menu of additional options.

 ### Manually Moving Stretch Markers
 REAPER includes actions to snap stretch markers to the grid.